-B4.5 Development is to provide stormwater quality improvement devices (SQIDs) in accordance with Figure BE: Water quality table, unless: a WSUD strategy that applies to the land has been approved by Council and is listed on Council's website for the purposes of this requirement. the development is a dwelling house, semi-detached dwelling, secondary dwelling, and/or ancillary structure to residential development, or; the development is for alterations and additions to a dwelling house, semi- detached dwelling, secondary dwelling, and/or ancillary structure to residential development, or; the development is for other minor alterations and additions on a lot of less than 250m2 A document listing approved WSUD strategies is available on Council's webpage.
+B4.5 Development is to provide stormwater quality improvement devices (SQIDs) in accordance with Figure BE: Water quality table, unless: a WSUD strategy that applies to the land has been approved by Council and is listed on Council's website for the purposes of this requirement. • the development is a dwelling house, semi-detached dwelling, secondary dwelling, and/or ancillary structure to residential development, or; the development is for alterations and additions to a dwelling house, semi- detached dwelling, secondary dwelling, and/or ancillary structure to residential development, or; the development is for other minor alterations and additions on a lot of less than 250m2 A document listing approved WSUD strategies is available on Council's webpage.
 Where an approved WSUD strategy applies to the land, details are to be provided which demonstrate that any requirements outlined in the list of approved WSUD strategies have been incorporated into the development.
 Note: The list of approved WSUD Strategies should be consulted for the purpose of determining whether SQID s are required for a complying development proposal.
 B4.6 Stormwater quality improvement devices (SQIDs) are designed to be taken off- line from minor and major drainage systems.
-B4.7 Development submits the evidence of how the water quality targets have been
+B4.7 Development submits modelling to demonstrate how the water quality targets have been achieved (eg SSSQM Certificate, MUSIC or MUSIC-Link report).